nballenger/NotesRepo/Raw/Management/Toplines_UserStoryMapping.md

 Story mapping is a technique for helping groups of people:

 * Create shared understanding of problems they are trying to solve and solutions they might work on together.
-* Turn that shared understanding into software products and features _without making the development process more important than solving problems in the lives of real people._
+* Turn that shared understanding into software products and features...
+* ..._without making the development process more important than solving problems in the lives of real people._

+### 10,000 Foot View of Story Mapping

+So we know what we're talking about, very roughly:

+A group gets together, preferably physically (though remote is possible if tricky).
+They try to visualize all the steps in a story they're interested in, writing the steps on cards or sticky notes as they think of them.
+The story could be anything from "making breakfast on a Sunday" to "a user creates an account and signs up to get email alerts about their account."
+As tasks accumulate, or after a brainstorming period, the cards are arranged into a left to right flow through time to represent the story.
+The group then walks through the story, filling in holes as they discover them.
+From there, the group tries to identify the goals that are being served in the story, like "getting fed," "spending time with family," or "enjoying the morning."
+The goals are put on cards and tasks are sorted into which goal(s) they support.
+Then the group removes all but the tasks necessary to making the goal achievable.
+What is left identifies the 'minimum viable solution' for that goal.

 ### The Problems Story Mapping Addresses

 Developers are exceptionally sensitive to management bullshit.
 That's good a lot of the time, since a huge amount of management technology exists purely to justify creating and keeping management jobs.
 It's bad when it makes developers ditch the baby with the bathwater on topics like "making sure we know who is going to use this thing," "seeing business mistakes before they bite us in the ass," and "am I going down a rat-hole that's going to derail the group?"

-Story mapping is structured to help devs (and managers, assorted hangers-on, etc)
+Story mapping is structured to help devs (and managers, assorted hangers-on, etc) address those crucial questions.
+One of the terms the author of the book uses is "minimum viable solution," which is a good alternative to "minimum viable product" because it keeps focus on solving a problem in someone's life.
+Story mapping is meant to be a tool for sparking conversations, and a way of retaining what the author calls "vacation photos" of the conversation for later.
+The hope is that by writing short, vital ideas down during a good conversation, participants will be able to refer to the record later and recall the shared understanding they achieved during the original conversation.

 The big problem that no management tech can really address is "how do we keep process from making itself the goal of what we're doing?"
+It is the responsibility of all participants to keep a focus on creating positive changes in the lives of users, rather than creating specific code, features, or products.

 ### The Story Mapping Process